 Non-resident applicant families will be required to lease a unit within the City and County of San Francisco for at least one year prior to being eligible for portability.
-This requirement does not apply if the family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault, or stalking, and the move is needed to protect the health or safety of the family or family member, or any family member who has been the victim of a sexual assault that occurred on the premises during the 180-calendar-day period preceding the family's request to move.
+This requirement does not apply if the family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault, or stalkinga survivor of VAWA violence/abuse, and the move is needed to protect the health or safety of the family or family member, or any family member who has been the victimsurvivor of a sexual assault that occurred on the premises during the 180-calendar-day period preceding the family's request to move.